network-dluong/CCNP-ENCOR/WIP 3.1.c Configure and verify common Spanning Tree Protocols (RSTP and MST).md

 ## Root Bridge Election
-* If neighbor's configuration BPDU is inferioer, the switch ignores that BPDU
+* If neighbor's configuration BPDU is inferior, the switch ignores that BPDU
 * If neighbor's configuration BPDU is preferred, the switch updates its BPDUs to include the new root bridge identifier with a new root path cost that correlates to the total path cost to reach the new root bridge
 * STP deems a switch more preferable if priority in the bridge identifier is lower than other switch's
 * If priority is the same, then switch prefers BPDU with lower system MAC address